NLnetLabs/routinator/source/manual-page.rst

       The actual time is chosen at random between the refresh time and this value in order to spread out load on the rsync server.

+.. option:: --rrdp-max-delta-count=count

+      If the number of deltas necessary to update an RRDP repository is larger than the value provided by this option, the snapshot is used instead.
+If the option is missing, the default of 100 is used.

 .. option:: --rrdp-timeout=seconds

       Sets the timeout in seconds for any RRDP-related network operation, i.e.,